dikhan/terraform-provider-openapi/docs/local_environment.md

 ```

 This means that the plugin was able to read the swagger file exposed by the service provider example, load it
-up and set up the terraform provider on the fly with the resources exposed by 'cdn-service-provider-api' being one of
+up and set up the terraform provider dinamically with the resources exposed by 'cdn-service-provider-api' being one of
 them 'cdns'.

 Now we can run apply to see the plugin do its magic: